 Plantation Oaks is near the intersection of I-95 and U.S. 1, north of the municipality.
 The property is unincorporated land set for annexation into the city when phase one is complete.
 Phase one of the development calls for 427 lots.
 The final project will include 1,577 home sites.

 “We were just held up for a bit and got back at it,” Bledsoe said.
 “We’re in a great location to do this.
 Ormond Beach is among the nicer communities in the area.
 It’s a great place to live.”

 Two- and 3-bedroom homes in the new manufactured home community will range from 1,200 to 2,400 square feet.
 Prices are between $120,000 and $200,000.
-The community will operate as a dealer for homes from two makers, Homes of Merit and Palm Harbor.
+The community will also operate as a mobile home dealer for homes from two makers, Homes of Merit and Palm Harbor.
 Homeowners can rent the land their home sits on for about $700 per month.

 “The rents will vary a little,” Bledsoe said.
 “Depending on whether you have a waterfront lot, a premium lot or a lot that borders a preservation area.”